-Research Methods in Film Studies 1 will introduce students to the practice of writing academically about cinema as well as discussing practical methods of engaging with the study of individual films.
+Research Methods in Film Studies 1 will begin with a general introduction to academic research at postgraduate level before presenting some of the major approaches to film analysis.
+The course will introduce students to the practice of writing academically about cinema as well as discussing practical methods of engaging with the study of individual films.
 The course will introduce the large number of film-related research resources within the university and in Edinburgh at large.
 We will also consider how to use the many online film databases to support research.
-We will engage with a number of issues and topics relevant to the study of film.

 Research Methods in Film Studies 1 will ensure that all students are familiar with the basic academic practices of referencing and formatting bibliographies and filmographies.

 Course Delivery Information